Home Loan Repayment Calculator Australia 2026

 Even small extra repayments make a massive difference over the life of a loan.
 On a $500,000 loan at 6.0% over 30 years:

 Most variable rate home loans allow unlimited extra repayments.
-Fixed rate loans may restrict extra repayments to $10,000–$20,000 per year.
+Fixed rate loans may restrict extra repayments to $10,000 to $30,000 per year.
 Check with your lender or speak to a broker about the best strategy for your loan.

 One cost that doesn't show up in your repayment calculation but your lender requires before settlement: building insurance.
-Premiums typically run $1,200–$2,500 per year — compare home insurance a few weeks before settlement so the certificate of currency is ready when your lender asks for it.
+Premiums typically run $1,200 to $2,500 per year, so compare home insurance a few weeks before settlement so the certificate of currency is ready when your lender asks for it.

 Your interest rate is the single biggest factor in your repayment amount.
-A 0.5% difference on a $500,000 loan changes your monthly repayment by approximately $150 — that's $1,800 per year.
+A 0.5% difference on a $500,000 loan changes your monthly repayment by approximately $150, which is $1,800 per year.

 Variable rate: moves up and down with the market (influenced by the RBA cash rate).
-More flexible — usually allows extra repayments and offset accounts.
-Fixed rate: locked for 1–5 years.
+More flexible, usually allowing extra repayments and offset accounts.
+Fixed rate: locked for 1 to 5 years.
 Certainty on repayments, but break costs if you want to switch early.
-Many borrowers split their loan — fix part for certainty, leave part variable for flexibility.
+Many borrowers split their loan: fix part for certainty, leave part variable for flexibility.

 Not sure which is right for you?
-A mortgage broker compares 30+ lenders to find the best rate for your situation — get matched for free.
+A mortgage broker compares 30+ lenders to find the best rate for your situation, so get matched for free.

 Related tools